nitinasati/opensearch-ingestion/README.md

    - Fixed alias switching operations
    - Improved alias information retrieval
    - Better validation of alias operations

+### Resume and Fresh Load Functionality

+The system now supports resume and fresh load modes for bulk ingestion:

+1. **Resume Mode** (`--resume`):
+   - Tracks successfully processed files in a JSON tracking file
+   - Allows resuming interrupted ingestion processes
+   - Skips already processed files to save time and resources
+   - Maintains processing history per index
+   - Must be explicitly specified with the `--resume` flag

+2. **Fresh Load Mode** (default behavior):
+   - Clears the tracking file for a specific index
+   - Enables reprocessing of all files from scratch
+   - Useful for data refreshes or when reprocessing is needed
+   - This is the default behavior when no flags are specified
+   - Can be explicitly specified with the `--fresh-load` flag for clarity

+3. **File Tracking**:
+   - Maintains a record of processed files in `processed_files.json`
+   - Organizes tracking data by index name
+   - Provides clear logging of skipped and processed files

 ## Performance Configuration Guide